Get

 5. Specific Illnesses

 This is different from a dog feeling sick.
-There are certain illnesses that can cause aggression.
-The most famous is rabies, but hormonal imbalances or metabolic and genetic disorders can also cause aggression, such as hypothyroidism, neoplasia, and psychomotor epilepsy, to name a few.
+There are certain illnesses that can contribute to behavior changes, including irritability or aggression.
+The most famous is rabies, but hormonal imbalances or metabolic and genetic disorders can also affect behavior.
+Examples include hypothyroidism, brain disease or tumors, and seizure disorders.
+However, true medical causes of primary aggression are uncommon.

 Golden retriever sleeping